awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 }
 ```

-You could apply the `InputPath`:
+You could apply the `InputPath`\.

 ```
 "InputPath": "$.dataset2",
 ```

-With the above `InputPath`, the JSON that is passed as the input is:
+With the previous `InputPath`, the JSON that is passed as the input is the following\.

 ```
 {